 Although primary activities add value directly to the production process, they are not necessarily more important than support activities.
 Nowadays, competitive advantage mainly derives from technological improvements or innovations in business models or processes.
 Therefore, such support activities as ‘information systems’, ‘R&D’ or ‘general management’ are usually the most important source of differentiation advantage.

-Firm’s VC is a part of a larger industry’s VC.
+A firm’s VC is a part of a larger industry’s VC.
 The more activities a company undertakes compared to industry’s VC, the more vertically integrated it is.
 Below you can find an industry’s value chain and its relation to a firm-level VC.

 Using the tool